Boeing 707: Military versions

 The militaries of the US and other countries have used the civilian 707 aircraft in a variety of roles, and under different designations.
 (The 707 and US Air Force's KC-135 were developed in parallel from the Boeing 367–80 prototype.)

+The United States Air Force is still operating many aircraft using the 707 platform including the KC-135, RC-135, and E-3.

 The Boeing E-3 Sentry is a US military airborne warning and control system (AWACS) aircraft based on the Boeing 707 that provides all-weather surveillance, command, control, and communications.

 The Northrop Grumman E-8 Joint STARS is an aircraft modified from the Boeing 707-300 series commercial airliner.
 The E-8 carries specialized radar, communications, operations and control subsystems.
 The most prominent external feature is the 40 ft (12 m) canoe-shaped radome under the forward fuselage that houses the 24 ft (7.3 m) APY-7 active electronically scanned array side looking airborne radar antenna.

 The VC-137 variant of the Stratoliner was a special-purpose design meant to serve as Air Force One, the secure transport for the President of the United States.
 These models were in operational use from 1962 to 1990.
 The first presidential jet aircraft, a VC-137B designated SAM 970, is on display at the Museum of Flight in Seattle.
 Two VC-137C aircraft are on display with SAM 26000 at the National Museum of the United States Air Force near Dayton, Ohio and SAM 27000 at the Ronald Reagan Presidential Library in Simi Valley, California.